Series finale: Reception

-Several iconic television series have, however, managed to produce final episodes that lived up to both critics' and audiences' expectations.
-Examples include the twist endings that concluded both the Newhart and St. Elsewhere finales, the mixture of comedy and resonance that wrapped up The Mary Tyler Moore Show, Cheers, The Nanny, The Fresh Prince of Bel-Air, Friends, Everybody Loves Raymond, Mike & Molly, The Middle, Superstore, and Brooklyn Nine-Nine and the redemption arc that concluded The Fugitive.
+Several television series have, however, managed to produce final episodes that lived up to both critics' and audiences' expectations.
+Examples include the twist endings that concluded both the Newhart and St. Elsewhere finales, the mixture of comedy and resonance that wrapped up The Mary Tyler Moore Show, Friends, Everybody Loves Raymond, and Brooklyn Nine-Nine and the redemption arc that concluded The Fugitive.

-Several more series finales have received unanimous critical and popular acclaim, and are often considered as benchmarks for great TV endings.
-Recent examples include the finales of Friday Night Lights ("Always", 2011), 30 Rock ("Last Lunch", 2013), The Office (US) ("Finale", 2013), Breaking Bad ("Felina", 2013), Community ("Emotional Consequences of Broadcast Television", 2015), Mad Men ("Person To Person", 2015), Avatar: The Last Airbender's ("Sozin's Comet", 2008), Adventure Time's ("Come Along With Me", 2018), Regular Show's ("A Regular Epic Final Battle", 2017), Justified ("The Promise", 2015), Person of Interest ("return 0", 2016), The Leftovers ("The Book of Nora", 2017), The Americans ("START", 2018), Mr. Robot ("Hello Elliot", 2019), Schitt's Creek ("Happy Ending", 2020), The Good Place ("Whenever You're Ready", 2020), Star Wars: The Clone Wars ("Victory and Death", 2020), and Better Call Saul ("Saul Gone", 2022).
+Several more series finales have received unanimous critical and popular acclaim and are often considered as benchmarks for great TV endings.
+Recent examples include the finales of Breaking Bad ("Felina", 2013), Community ("Emotional Consequences of Broadcast Television", 2015), The Good Place ("Whenever You're Ready", 2020), Better Call Saul ("Saul Gone", 2022), and Succession ("With Open Eyes", 2023).

-Examples of universally acclaimed finales from earlier in the millennium include those of The Office (UK) ("Interview", 2002), The Shield ("Family Meeting", 2008), and Six Feet Under ("Everyone's Waiting", 2005), the last of which TV Guide ranked at No. 22 on their list of "TV's Top 100 Episodes of All Time".
+Examples of universally acclaimed finales from earlier in the millennium include those of Britain's The Office ("Interview", 2002), The Shield ("Family Meeting", 2008), and Six Feet Under ("Everyone's Waiting", 2005), the last of which TV Guide ranked at No. 22 on their list of "TV's Top 100 Episodes of All Time".